planetmint/PRPs/11/README.md

     }
 }
 ```
-another option is to list the txids within an array beginning with '0' until an element is missing:
+another option is to list the policies within an array beginning with :
 ```
 {
-    "metadata": {
+    "policies": {
-        "txids": [
+        "raw": [
-            { "0" :  { "... raw transaction details" } },
+            { "0" : "raw zenroom policy 1" },
-            { "1" :  { "... raw transaction details" } }
+            { "1" : "raw zenroom policy 2" }
         ]
     }
 }